Become a Future Leader in Substance Use Disorder Treatment

 Provide a mentored opportunity to learn about key areas of SUD and SUD treatment strategies through systematic literature review, attendance at conferences and workshops and interaction with leading experts in the field.

-Up to two grants of $12,000 ($10,000 to applicant, $2,000 stipend to mentor) will be awarded for the year 2019.
-The funding cycle begins January 2019 and ends December 2019—projects must be completed and reports must be submitted by December 31, 2019.
+Up to two grants will be awarded for a total of $12,000 (up to $10,000 to the grant recipient and $2,000 to the mentor) for the year 2020.
+The funding cycle begins January 2020 and ends December 2020—projects must be completed and reports must be submitted by December 31, 2020.
 Awards will be disbursed in three equal payments after the proposal is accepted and the required progress reports are received.

 Be a current AANP member who is certified, is licensed and is early in his or her SUD career (less than five years’ experience).